juice-shop/multi-juicer/architecture.md

 1. User accesses the Balancer web interface
 2. User submits team name and passcode to the join endpoint
 3. Balancer validates credentials and creates a Kubernetes deployment/service for the team
+4. If the LLM gateway is enabled, Balancer also creates a per-team Kubernetes Secret containing an HMAC-signed team token, which is mounted into the Juice Shop pod as `LLM_API_KEY`
-4. Balancer sets a signed cookie associating the user with their team
+5. Balancer sets a signed cookie associating the user with their team
-5. User is redirected to their team's Juice Shop instance via the Balancer proxy
+6. User is redirected to their team's Juice Shop instance via the Balancer proxy

 ### Challenge Solution Tracking